Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 The following command is used to generate a CA:

 `$ openssl req -new -x509 -keyout ca.key -out ca.crt -config openssl.cnf`

+The output of the command are stored in two files: ca.key and ca.crt.
+The file ca.key contains the CA’s private key, while ca.crt contains the public-key certificate.